 How often have you been in the middle of doing a chore and caught yourself daydreaming?

-The next time you are doing the dishes or sweeping the floor, become present.
+The next time you are doing the dishes or sweeping the floor, become present to practice mindfulness.

 Notice the thoughts that enter your mind.
 Non-judgmentally return your mind to the task at hand whenever you notice it wandering.